Nitanshu715/Nitanshu715/README.md

   ➤ Console app in C to manage, search, and add songs to a user playlist.
 Includes playlist naming, song search, and artist filter.

 - 🔹 [TransparaScore](https://github.com/Nitanshu715/TransparaScore-My-Hackathon-Explainable-Credit-Intelligence-Platform)
-  ➤ It is a Real-time based Stocks and Company information presentation website with the linked API from both Yahoo and Fred.
-It was a part of my hackathon project.
+  ➤ It is a Real-time explainable credit intelligence platform with the linked API from both Yahoo and Fred.
+It was a part of my CredTech hackathon project.

 ---